openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

       1. _Previous commit with MicroShift_ is not the _rollback_ **delete data and [start cluster](#starting-the-cluster)**
          > Means that rollback does not feature MicroShift.
-         > This is "retry boot" of FIDO scenario.
+         > This is "retry boot" of FDO scenario.

 ##### Data migration